Lithium-ion battery fires

 If you drop a battery, it can be damaged internally, so that it can catch fire or even explode when it is being charged up.

-Would you like to find out more about the risks of battery fires?
+Would you like to find out more about the risks of battery fires within your organisation?
+Do the free risk check and find out whether your business is at risk of a battery fire.

 What is a battery fire?